apache/drill/_docs/sql-reference/sql-commands/050-create-view.md

 and provide the illusion that all of the data is from one source.
 You can use views to protect sensitive data, for data aggregation, and to hide data complexity from users.
-You can create Drill views from files in your local and distributed file systems, Hive, HBase, and MapR-DB tables, as well as from existing views or any other available storage plugin data sources.
+You can create Drill views from files in your local and distributed file systems, such as Hive and HBase tables, as well as from existing views or any other available storage plugin data sources.

 ## Syntax